xblain/kingpin-bot/README.md

 ## Project Status

 This project started as a learning exercise and has evolved into a more comprehensive Discord bot.
 Currently undergoing major improvements and optimizations.
-Some functionality is still missing from the original text bot
+Some functionality is still missing from the original text bot.
+Due to improper backup management in the past, some database functionality was temporarily lost but has since been fully restored with improved systems.

 ✅ **Recent Achievements**
 - Updated to Python 3.12+